assafY/api-v1-client-csharp/README.md

 * Receive Payments v2 API functionality has been introduced
 * Additional chart functionality has been added to the `StatisticsExplorer` class
 * All documentation has been brought up to date
-* All models have been moved to `Info.Blockchain.API.Data`
+* All models have been moved to `Info.Blockchain.API.Models`
 * The client, exception and helper classes under the root namespace have been moved to `Info.Blockchain.API.Client`
 * `CreateWallet.cs`, which previously contained the CreateWallet response and request models, was split into two separate models and moved to the `Data` namespace
 * The `Info.Blockchain.API.CreateWallet` namespace was removed, the `WalletCreator.cs` class moved to `Info.Blockchain.API.Wallet`